Dream Magic

 As I stood raging I suddenly realised that all my anger was having no affect on the world.
 I was the only one suffering it.
 I saw that the peace and freedom I wanted from release I could have now by letting go of my anger.
 I would then be in peace, and would be free of my own negative emotions.
 I forgave my judges and gaolers, and a change came over me.
 In the following years I learnt to drop the other ideas and emotions I tortured myself with.
 I was filled with joy until my bliss filled the cell.
 In this way all had a changed relationship.
 In a strange way I was now utterly free.

-The greatest prison of all, the greatest of torturers, is our own emotions and our concepts or ideas.
-While Ed felt angry and held the idea he had been wrongly accused, he was tormented and trapped – imprisoned in his own ideas and emotions.
+The greatest prison of all, the greatest of torturers, is our own emotions and our concepts or ideas – our thoughts.
+While Ed felt angry and held the idea he had been wrongly accused, he was tormented and trapped – imprisoned in his own thoughts and emotions.
 To have received a public apology and released would have changed his feelings, but he would still have remained a passive victim of events.
 Instead he found in his dream the greatest freedom of all – a blissful freedom – the release from his mind and emotions.

 Almost every dream you have shows you what world of experience you are creating out of your memories, your habitual attitudes, your fears and hopes.
 Because of this, each dream can be another step toward blissful freedom.
 The following dream shows clearly how Emma is imprisoned in difficult feelings.